Hardiness zones

 Light: Full sun

-Soil: Well drained.
-Less prone than S. molle to chlorosis in alkaline desert soils.
+Soil: Well-drained soils are perferred.
+Less prone to chlorosis in alkaline desert soils than Schinus molle.

 Watering: Infrequently regular

-Pruning: Brazilian pepper tree will require significant and frequent pruning in most urbans settings either to train or to correct bad form.
-Eventually you'll want to chop it down and be done with it.
-In general, elevate the canopy base and rigorously train scaffold branch architecture to compensate for its real crummy branch topology.
+Pruning: In general, Brazilian pepper tree will require significant and frequent pruning in most urbans settings either to train or to correct bad form.
+Elevate the canopy base (but don't raise the crown too fast) and rigorously train scaffold branch architecture to compensate for its real crummy branch topology.
 As such, one can expect that this hapless tree will need staking and training when young to cause an upright habit.
+Eventually you'll just want to chop it down and be done with it.

 Propagation: Brazilian pepper trees are easily propagated by seed.
 They will 'colonize' some in central Arizona in and around sources of water and moist soil.
 Braziliam pepper has vigorously naturalized in southern California, Hawaii and south Florida where it has become an invasive nuisance tree forming Brazilian pepper tree thickets.

 I have searched far and wide and have found only this Brazilian pepper tree in Woodland Hills, California that has looked good enough to photograph.
 I guess you get my point....this tree is a real landscape loser.
-It's one redeeming quality is that it produces fewer basal suckers than S. molle.
+Its one redeeming quality is that it produces fewer basal suckers than Schinus molle.